WilliamYe6/Flask-eCommerce-Website/README.md

 "Sneaker Central MTL" is an eCommerce Website allowing users to purchase and sell sneakers built using Python, Flask, HTML ,and CSS.

 # Implementation

+This website was built using Flask as the web framework.
 1) talk about flask
 2) SQLAlchemy and SQLite3 for database storage
 3) HTML template